 Once you reach the lowest of Dusy Basin’s lakes, you meet right back up with the official trail that leads down to Le Conte Canyon (and the John Muir Trail).

 Shortly past Lake 10742 on the map, you get to an amazing overlook of LeConte Canyon.
 This is where we decided to stop and chill before turning around.
 Beyond that, you sharply descend down into the canyon, and we didn’t feel like making the steep climb that would have been required to get back to camp.

-For a complete list of all of the backpacking gear I took on my 3-day trip to Dusy Basin, visit this post or click on the image below.
+For a complete list of all of the backpacking gear I took on my 3-day trip to Dusy Basin, head over to my 3-Day Backpacking Checklist post.

 Here are a few additional notes about what gear to bring on your Dusy Basin backpacking trip: